MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/development-strategy-development-lifecycle.md

 - Consider adopting a version control system like Git to provide your team with flexibility in code sharing and management.
   - [Git](/azure/devops/repos/git) is the industry-standard version control system.
 It's a distributed version control system, where your local copy of the code is a complete version of the repository.

-- Understand mono-repo vs multi-repo [Repository structure](/learn/modules/structure-your-git-repo/).
+- Understand mono-repo versus multirepo [Repository structure](/learn/modules/structure-your-git-repo/).
   - In mono-repo structures, all source code lives in a single repository.
-  - In multi-repo structures, all projects are organized into separate repositories.
+  - In multirepo structures, all projects are organized into separate repositories.

 - Choose a visibility setting that suits the content of your repository.
   - Public repositories can be accessed anonymously.